ChatScript/ChatScript/WIKI/ChatScript-Debugging-Manual.md

 ### `:bot sue`
 Change focus to conversing with the named bot (presuming you have such a bot).
 It resets the user back to complete new, flushing the users history, variables, etc.

+### `:language french`
+Change current language of user to named language which must be in the language= command line parameter.
+Given no argument, it returns the current language.

 ### `:reset`
 Flush the current user's total history (erases the `USER/TOPIC` file) and reruns the bot definition macro,